-A Deed of Indemnity is a legal agreement between a company and a company director or company officer which contains the terms of how a company will indemnify, or cover for, the legal costs and liability incurred by a director or officer while performing their role.
+A Deed of Indemnity is a legal agreement between a company and a company director or company officer.
+This Deed contains terms of how a company will indemnify a company director.
+Further, it can also cover the costs incurred by a director or officer while performing their role.

 You should detail to what extent your company is willing to cover for the liability and legal costs of a director or officer when they are carrying out their role.
-Many Deeds of Indemnity specify that a company will protect a director or officer “to the maximum extent permitted by law”, but this can be tailored for your company, depending on your needs.
+Many Deeds of Indemnity specify that a company will protect a director or officer “to the maximum extent permitted by law.”
+However, the scope can be tailored for each company.

-There are some categories that cannot be covered by a Deed of Indemnity.
+There are some circumstances which won’t be covered by a Deed of Indemnity.
 These are the categories that the law prohibits the company from paying for, such as: